dapplion/tree-states-review-guide/epoch_singlepass.md

 Speculative values added in `process_single_registry_update`, and read at the start of the single pass run checking the full eligibility criteria.

-- **question:Q**: Where is `queue` pruned?
+- **:question:Q**: Where is `queue` pruned?
+  - A: Should be re-computed every epoch, **TODO**: try to find the codepath

 ### `ParticipationCache`

-- Is this a leftover from unstable?
+- **:question:Q**: Is this a leftover from unstable?
 It's not used in state transition code, but only indirectly in ef tests + rewards calculations.
+  - A: Yes, it's a leftover, could be removed
-- `initialize_progressive_balances_cache()` is never called with `Some(ParticipationCache)`, so on each epoch transition there's a full loop over all validators.
+- **:question:Q**: `initialize_progressive_balances_cache()` is never called with `Some(ParticipationCache)`, so on each epoch transition there's a full loop over all validators.
+  - A: In `initialize_progressive_balances_cache()` the first condition will exit early most of the times, because the progressive balances cache is initialized.
-- The rewards test does not test production code
+- **TODO**: The rewards test does not test production code

 ### `PreEpochCache`